likhonsex/Ship/docs/MARKDOWN_GUIDE.md

 ```

 > [!TIP]
-> Use permalinks (with commit SHA) instead of branch links so the reference doesn't break when code changes.
+> Use permalinks (with commit SHA) instead of branch links so the reference does not break when code changes.

 ---